taddes/Algos-And-Data-Structs-JS/10.Searching Algorithms/searching_algorithms.md

 ### Naive String Search
 * Basic way of searching for a substring in a string.
 For example, counting the number of times a smaller string occurs in a larger string
+* Loop over long string with a loop over shorter string.
+If characters don't match, break inner loop.
+If they do match, continue.
+Use a counter to increment occurances